-I am currently accepting new therapy clients.
+I am pleased to once again be accepting new therapy clients!

 Asheville, NC